AdaChuan/odin-recipes/README.md

 # odin-recipes

+website practice on html boilerplate, text, images, tags, links, file management for website using html

-write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.
+/* write a brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.

-(You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.)
+(You can also do this as a self-reflection at the end of the project, which is a good way to review what you have learned.) */